JuliaCon/www.juliacon.org/2021/memories.md

 ### 2020

 Juliacon moved online in 2020, and so we could not arrange the traditional group photo.
 We did however ask our attendees to upload a photo of the place they were joining from.
-Here is a collage, represeting our global audience.
+Here is a collage, representing our global audience.

 ![places of juliacon](/assets/shared/img/juliacon-2020.jpg)